The Best Places to Go Pumpkin Picking near Boston

 Open daily from 10 a.m.-5:30 p.m., 246 Ball St., Northborough, tougasfamilyfarm.com.

 The pumpkin patch is open for business at Shelburne Farm.
-This farm boasts several children’s activities including a tractor playground, where kids can operate and ride their own mini tractors—guaranteed to be an exciting experience.
-It also hosts small concerts for local musicians on some weekends.
-Check the calendar before you go here.
+This farm boasts several children’s activities, including a tractor playground, where kids can operate and ride their own mini tractors—guaranteed to be an exciting experience.
+While hayrides and the usual small concerts are on hold this year, you can count on this farm to be open rain or shine—no reservations are needed.
+Make sure to also pick up some cider donuts during your visit.”

 Open daily from 9 a.m.-5 p.m., 106 W Acton Road, Stow, shelburnefarm.com.